Aurelien Portuese

-Dr. Aurelien Portuese is the director of the Schumpeter Project on Competition Policy, which promotes a dynamic framework for competition policy in which innovation is the primary concern for antitrust enforcement, rather than a secondary one.
+Dr. Aurelien Portuese was the director of the Schumpeter Project on Competition Policy, which promotes a dynamic framework for competition policy in which innovation is the primary concern for antitrust enforcement, rather than a secondary one.

 Recent Publications